-At each public meeting, an informational packet was available.
+At each public meeting, an informational packet was available for any interested party to obtain.
 The information packets included the agenda for the meeting, the initial Federal Register notice that announced the initiation of FRA's safety inquiry, the Federal Register notice specific to the meeting, copies of presentations by FRA, and other information specific to the meeting.